Why did He Come?

 I remember my oldest son was being mentored by a guy.
-This was years ago.
 And he was talking about this amazing time with this guy and how it’s helping him.
 He was newly married at the time and making such a difference.

 And then he shares this story, this guy that was mentoring him and helping him, who, every morning, this guy got up and made coffee and brought it to his wife in bed.

 And my son is telling me this and I’m thinking, at the time, I’ve been married twenty-eight years, How many times have I done that?
-Um.
+Um, uhhhh.
+I heard that and I thought, Are you kidding me?
 And then I thought, Well, why not?
 And then I thought, I think I’ll try it.

 And on a fairly regular basis, I started doing that.
 And you know what it is?
 You know the delight it is to see someone’s eyes open up and just realize you pleased them?
 That’s what it means to walk in a manner worthy.
 It’s not about this rule or that rule.

 Of course we keep the rules out of love and obedience.
 But it’s pleasing Him.
 And that is our motivation.

 But notice, then, it’s how we relate to people, “Bearing fruit in every good work.”
 Our series on doing good, that’s it.
 That’s our exact word.
 It says that the way you walk in a manner that is worthy, you’re good to people, you’re kind to people, you’re generous to people, you put them first, you love them.
 And you do it in real actions.